fastforwardlabs/learning-to-learn/README.md

 # Meta-learning: Learning to learn

-This repo accompanies the code from our [report](ff15.fastforwardlabs.com) discussed in the Experiment section
+This repo accompanies the code from our [report](http://meta-learning.fastforwardlabs.com/) discussed in the Experiment section

 ## Setup environment

-Step 1: Install from Torchmeta from source
+Step 1: Install Torchmeta from source

 ```
     git clone https://github.com/nishamuktewar/pytorch-meta.git